sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Critical Discovery

 At 14th level, you impress upon your allies the value of being open to the unknown, which makes them all the more dangerous.
-When your allies attack the target of your Scrutinize feature, their critical hit range increases by 1 (to a maximum of 17ñ20).
+When your allies attack the target of your Scrutinize feature, their critical hit range increases by 1 (to a maximum of 17√±20).

 ###### Hacker

 Hackers are scientists whose lifeblood is the digital world, be they data scientists, security programmers, viral content creators, or those who hijack their platforms.
-Creation, destruction, security, exploitationóthese motifs fill the mind of a hacker, whose vocation involves the navigation of complex networks filled with anonymous actors.
-The psychology of anonymity leads many hackers to believe they are above the law, yet some hackers also serve major institutions to protect themóthough whether these "white hat" hackers are loyal to the institution is another matter.
+Creation, destruction, security, exploitation√≥these motifs fill the mind of a hacker, whose vocation involves the navigation of complex networks filled with anonymous actors.
+The psychology of anonymity leads many hackers to believe they are above the law, yet some hackers also serve major institutions to protect them√≥though whether these "white hat" hackers are loyal to the institution is another matter.

 Digital Wolf